 - Find the right activity for you with Chart My Path, and to get recognised on your HEAR for your extracurricular achievements with the Big Essex Award.
 Log into GradIntelligence to get started. - Looking for your first paid experience in the field/sector you want to graduate into?
-Discover Frontrunners, our on-campus internship programme. - Discover paid internships with local businesses that have been exclusively designed for Essex Students - sign up to Essex Interns to find out more. - Apply for Mentor Connections and be matched with an industry expert to expand your network, learn from their experience and explore options for your future. - Calling our Black students!
+Discover Frontrunners, our on-campus internship programme. - Discover paid internships with local businesses that have been exclusively designed for Essex Students - sign up to Essex Interns to find out more. - Apply for Career Mentoring and be matched with an industry expert to expand your network, learn from their experience and explore options for your future. - Are you first-in-family to university, or from a low-income household?
+Join Breaking Barriers: the community empowering Essex students to build the future you want, no matter what your background. - Calling our Black students!
 Unlock your academic potential and cultivate research skills through our digital Black Researchers' Hub.
+Explore on Black Researchers' Hub.
 Explore on GradIntelligence today.